Showing posts with label faith. Show all posts

 How do we keep hope alive during the tough times

 When people mistreat us or leave us?
-When the world feels unjust and unfair?
+When the world feels unjust, unfair and scary?
 When life hasn't panned out the way we would have liked?
 When events of the world have taken a turn?
 When inflation threatens our very existence and our families?

 Biblical Story

 Let's look at the example of the young girl named Mary, who was probably no more than 13 or 14 years old.
 The angel of the Lord appeared to Mary and told her she was going to be with child without having known a man.
 Now, these days unwed mothers are a regular occurrence, but not in those days.
-In those days, being pregnant outside of marriage was a sin and a crime punishable by stoning to death, not a very happy prospect to be sure.
+In those days, being pregnant outside of marriage was a huge sin and a crime punishable by being stoned to death.
 But what was Mary's response?

 "Let it be done unto me according to your word."

-Mary's response was one of willingness, trust, and surrender.
+Mary's response was not one of fear or anxiety.
+It was one of willingness, trust, and surrender.
 She submitted her life and her will for God's purposes no matter what the cost.
 She was willing to endure the shame of being an unwed mother and possible death by stoning to be obedient to God.
 Mary had no idea of the pain and suffering she would endure to bring the Christ child into this world.
 Mary had received the first gift of Christmas - HOPE.

 The Source of Hope